bbelyeu/aiosolr/README.md

 whether it should be a hard or soft commit (defaults to False).

 There is one more method you might want to use before querying Solr especially if the query is coming from an untrusted end user.
-There is a *clean* method which can be used to strip out unwanted characters.
+There is a *clean_query* method which can be used to strip out unwanted characters.
 The function signature allows the following arguments:

     @staticmethod